relaycorp/dnssec-js/README.md

 Fortunately, since we're only interested in the _answers_ section of the message, our implementation is very straightforward.

+### Error handling

+As this is primarily a DNSSEC library, we treat DNS and DNSSEC errors differently:

+- Any input that violates DNS RFCs in ways from which we can't recover will result in errors.
+- Any input that violates DNSSEC RFCs will result in one of the three failure _security statuses_ defined in [RFC 4035 (Section 4.3)](https://www.rfc-editor.org/rfc/rfc4035#section-4.3): insecure, bogus or indeterminate.

 ### Denial of Existence record support

 We don't need DoE records in Vera, so [we won't be implementing that functionality ourselves](https://github.com/relaycorp/dnssec-js/issues/17), but PRs are welcomed.